OpenFLUID/openfluid-community-docs/src/docs/general/references.md

 ### Articles

+* Biarnes, A. and Andrieux, P. and Barbier, J-M. and Bonnefoy, A. and Compagnone, C. and Delpuech, X. and Gary, C. and Metay, A. and Rellier, J-P. and Voltz, M., 2017. &nbsp;&nbsp;**<a href="http://dx.doi.org/10.15454/1.5137823967929834E12" target=_blank>Evaluer par modélisation des stratégies de réduction des usages d'herbicides dans les bassins versants viticoles</a>**. _Innovations Agronomiques_, 57, 141-152.

-* Hould-Gosselin, Gabriel and Rousseau, Alain N. and Gumiere, Silvio J. and Hallema, Dennis W. and Ratté-Fortin, Claudie and Thériault, Georges and van Bochove, Eric, 2016. &nbsp;&nbsp;**<a href="http://dx.doi.org/10.1002/hyp.10817" target=_blank>Modeling the sediment yield and the impact of vegetated filters using an event-based soil erosion model—a case study of a small Canadian watershed</a>**. _Hydrological Processes_, 30, 2835--2850.
+* Hould-Gosselin, G., and Rousseau, A. N. and Gumiere, Silvio J. and Hallema, Dennis W. and Ratté-Fortin, Claudie and Thériault, Georges and van Bochove, Eric, 2016. &nbsp;&nbsp;**<a href="http://dx.doi.org/10.1002/hyp.10817" target=_blank>Modeling the sediment yield and the impact of vegetated filters using an event-based soil erosion model—a case study of a small Canadian watershed</a>**. _Hydrological Processes_, 30, 2835--2850.

 * Gumiere, S. and Bailly, J. and Cheviron, B. and Raclot, D. and Bissonnais, Y., and Rousseau, A., 2014. &nbsp;&nbsp;**<a href="http://dx.doi.org/10.1061/(ASCE)HE.1943-5584.0001076" target=_blank>Evaluating the Impact of the Spatial Distribution of Land Management Practices on Water Erosion: Case Study of a Mediterranean Catchment</a>**. _Journal of Hydrologic Engineering_, 20, online.